Backup software does a lot these days, including frustrating the hell out of users.

 I was going to refrain from writing about backup this month because we have the subject pretty well covered in this issue with W. Curtis Preston's article on backing up SharePoint and the results of the latest Quality Awards survey on backup applications.
 But while digging through that survey's data and compiling the results, I was struck by the comments made by some of the respondents.
 Approximately 65 of the 350-plus survey respondents took an extra minute or two to add a little narrative to their response, and of those 65, I counted fewer than 10 that were unqualified endorsements of a product.
 The rest were either flat-out pans of the app ("A royal pain in the __ to use" and "Never seems to work right") or tempered praise ("Good product; however, it requires more staff to manage well than I have on the team").

 There's no question that backup keeps getting tougher for storage managers, with most companies adding tens of terabytes (or more) of data each year and changes to the data center environment -- like virtualized servers -- having an impact as well.
 Storage environments are growing more and more complex, and they can vary tremendously from one company to another.
 So, it's hardly reasonable to expect backup application vendors to write software that can address all conditions in all environments.
-But there are some things that are driving data storage managers
+But there are some things that are driving data storage managers and backup admins up a wall that vendors can address; and, in some cases, the solutions can be relatively simple.

 But some backup application vendors still seem intent on trying to meet everyone's needs by building out huge, multifunctional backup applications that are designed to be all things to all users.
 It's a nice idea, but it rarely works out well.
 Users end up grappling with big, unwieldy apps as they try to pick their way through to find the features that could be useful in their shops.
 And bigger means more updates for users to deal with ("Too many patches and updates; very bloated software") and the likelihood for more programming miscues ("Upgrades are always a problem").